Pranay281202/Digital_CV/README.md

 ## Features
 - Interactive Navigation:- Easily navigate through different sections of the resume.
-- Project Showcase:- Discover my notable projects with descriptions and links.
+- Project Showcase:- Discover projects with descriptions and links.
 - Contact Information:- Find ways to get in touch with me for collaboration or inquiries.

 ## Technologies Used